awsdocs/aws-elemental-mediatailor-user-guide/doc_source/channel-assembly-adding-programs.md

 1.
 **Important**
-If you modify the program list for a program that is scheduled within the next 10 minutes, the edit won't become apparent until the next loop\.
+For looping channels, if you modify the program list for a program that is scheduled within the next 10 minutes, the edit won't become apparent until the next loop\.

    Under **Program details**, enter details about your program:
    + **Name**: This is the name of the program that you add to your channel\.